-Designated by Newsweek Magazine as the most influential rabbi in America and by the Washington Post as the “quintessential religious lobbyist on Capitol Hill,” for 40 years as Director of the Religious Action Center of Reform Judaism, David Saperstein represented to Congress and the Administration, the Reform Jewish Movement, the largest segment of American Jewry.
+Ambassador Rabbi David Saperstein was designated by Newsweek Magazine as the most influential rabbi in America and by the Washington Post as the "quintessential religious lobbyist on Capitol Hill."
+For 40 years as Director of the Religious Action Center of Reform Judaism (RAC), David Saperstein represented to Congress and the Administration, the Reform Jewish Movement, the largest segment of American Jewry.
+He continues as the Senior Advisory for Strategy and Policy for the RAC and the Union for Reform Judaism.
 Under Rabbi Saperstein, writes J.J.
 Goldberg in his book Jewish Power, the Religious Action Center "has become one of the most powerful Jewish bodies in Washington, second only to AIPAC."

-During the second term of the Obama administration, Rabbi Saperstein served as the United States Ambassador at Large for International Religious Freedom, carrying out his responsibilities as the country’s chief diplomat on religious freedom issues.
-In this capacity, he served as a principal advisor to Secretary Kerry and President Obama on issues of international religious freedom and travelled widely as America’s advocate for religious freedom across the globe.
-In 2019-20, Rabbi Saperstein served as the President of the World Union for Progressive Judaism, the international arm of the Reform Jewish Movement.
+During the second term of the Obama administration, Rabbi Saperstein served as the United States Ambassador-at-Large for International Religious Freedom, carrying out his responsibilities as the country's chief diplomat on religious freedom issues.
+The first rabbi in American history to have served as an ambassador, Rabbi Saperstein has also served on two federal advisory boards and as the first Chair of the congressionally created U.S. Commission on International Religious Freedom.
+In 2019-20, Rabbi Saperstein served as the President of the World Union for Progressive Judaism, the international arm of Reform Judaism.

-Also an attorney, he taught seminars on Church–State law and on comparative Jewish and American Law for 35 years at Georgetown University Law Center and continues his academic work as an adjunct professor at Georgetown University’s Foreign Service School and Center for Jewish Civilization and as a Distinguished Fellow at the PM Glynn Institute at Australian Catholic University.
+Also an attorney, he taught seminars on Church-State law and on comparative Jewish and American Law for 35 years at Georgetown University Law Center and continues his academic work as a member of the Council on Foreign Relations and as a Distinguished Fellow at the PM Glynn Institute at Australian Catholic University.

-During his career, Rabbi Saperstein has served as the chair or co-chair of several national interreligious coalitions including the Coalition to Preserve Religious Liberty and first chair of the U.S. Commission on International Religious freedom.
-He has served on the boards or executive committees of numerous national organizations including the NAACP, People for The American Way, the Leadership Conference on Civil and Human Rights, the National Religious Partnership on the Environment, and the World Faith Development Dialogue.
+During his career, Rabbi Saperstein has served on the boards or executive committees of numerous national organizations including the NAACP, People for The American Way, the Leadership Conference on Civil and Human Rights, Common Cause, the National Religious Partnership on the Environment, and the World Faiths Development Dialogue.